marlonrochaeng/customer-data-api-java-automation/tests.md

 - Send a PUT request to the consent permissions endpoint for an existing consent with the expirationDatTime field in the past.
 - Verify that the response indicates the Consent expired error.
 - <span style="color:red;">BUG: A "400, Bad Request" response is displayed, instead of a better error.
 The request body is fine, but the response message could reflect the actual error.</span>
+- Priority: low - it is an improvement

 ## Security Test Cases